 Bob's dance approach is mainly influenced by the jazz dance pioneer Matt Mattox and his freestyle jazz dance method, and he is known as an expert in the precise, elegant Mattox technique and movement style.
 Over the years Bob's students have enjoyed great success - dancing on Broadway, in films, music videos, ballet companies, in Las Vegas, on the Academy Awards show, and as finalists in the shows So You Think You Can Dance and Step Up and Dance (Bravo network).
-Bob's most recent teaching was as invited jazz dance specialist for the Boris Eifman Dance Academy and the new Phil LaDuca Broadway Dance Center, both in St Petersburg, Russia, in a trip sponsored by the US State Dept/Embassy.
+Bob's recent teaching was as invited jazz dance specialist for the Boris Eifman Dance Academy and the new Phil LaDuca Broadway Dance Center, both in St Petersburg, Russia, in a trip sponsored by the US State Dept/Embassy.
 Most recently he was an invited faculty member of the Dance Theatre of Harlem Summer Intensive in Rockville, Maryland, and a teacher/choreographer for National Dance Day held at the Kennedy Center in Washington DC.
 Nationally, Bob has given master classes at Northwestern University, Carnegie Mellon University, New York University, Hunter College, and Southern Methodist University; and has given classes in NYC at Broadway Dance Center, STEPS, Peridance, New Dance Group Arts Center, Dance New Amsterdam, DanceSpace, and Manhattan Movement and Arts Center; in Chicago for the Jump Rhythm Jazz Project; and in Los Angeles at the Lula Washington Dance Center and Hama's Dance Center.

 Bob holds the M.A. in Individualized Study (Jazz Dance) from the Gallatin School of New York University.
 He has held professorships at Illinois State University, Western Kentucky University, Shenandoah University, Radford University, and the University of California, Irvine where he was appointed head of jazz dance.
 At Stephens College in Missouri, Bob served as Associate Professor and Chairperson of the Dance Department.
 Bob is currently an Adjunct Professor of Jazz Dance at Marymount Manhattan College in New York City.
 Since 2003 he has been an invited member of the Advisory Board of Dance Teacher magazine.